northeastern-datalab/cs3200-activities/jupyter/README.md

 ## Acknowledgements
 We have adapted these notebooks from [Chris Re](https://cs.stanford.edu/people/chrismre/) and [Peter Bailis](http://www.bailis.org/) - many thanks to them!

-## Step 1: Install Git and Pip
+## Step 1: GitHub, Git, and Pip

+1. To obtain our class files from GitHub, you have two choices.
-1. Install [Git](https://git-scm.com/downloads).
+	1. You can install [Git](https://git-scm.com/downloads).
 Git is a version control system that allows us to distribute and collaboratively edit files.

-	Check out this simple [guide](https://rogerdudler.github.io/git-guide/) if you are not familiar with Git.
+Using Git lets you easily retrieve the latest updates that we post.
+(Check out this simple [guide](https://rogerdudler.github.io/git-guide/) if you are not familiar with Git.)

+	2. You can download a zip file from the repository on GitHub.
+Be aware that you will have to be careful re-download the zip file whenever we post updates.

 2. Install [pip](https://pip.pypa.io/en/stable/installing/), a package manager for python.

 ## Step 2: Install Jupyter Notebook and libraries

 1. Check out our class activities repository to your local computer.
+As mentioned, either use git to obtain the repo...

 	```bash
 	# From a suitable local directory...
 	git clone https://github.com/northeastern-datalab/cs3200-activities.git
 	```

+	... or obtain a zip file of the repo and expand it.

 2. To install necessary python dependencies: